nextflow-io/training/docs/basic_training/channels.md

     Notice that you can change the output format simply by adding a different delimiter.

-Finally, you can also operate on csv files outside the channel context:
+Finally, you can also operate on CSV files outside the channel context:

 ```groovy linenums="1"
 def f = file('data/meta/patients_1.csv')